crf8472/libarcstk/BUILD.md

 Libarcs provides also support for a PDF manual using LaTeX.
 An actual LaTeX installation (along with ``pdflatex``) is required for creating the manual.

+Building the PDF manual is only available without ``-DUSE_MCSS=ON``.
+Using ``-DUSE_MCSS=ON`` will effectively turn off LaTeX source generation!

-Building the ``doc`` target will create the LaTeX sources for the PDF manual but will not automatically typeset the actual PDF document.
-Compile the manual as follows (while still in directory ``build``):
+Building the ``doc`` target like in the examples above will create the LaTeX sources for the PDF manual but will not automatically typeset the actual PDF document.
+If you intend to build the PDF manual, do:

+	$ cd build
+	$ cmake -DWITH_DOCS=ON ..  # Do not use -DUSE_MCSS=ON!
+	$ cmake --build . --target doc
 	$ cd doc/latex
 	$ make

 This will create the manual ``refman.pdf`` in folder ``build/doc/latex`` (while issueing loads of ``Underfull \hbox`` warnings, which is perfectly normal).

-Note that switch ``-DUSE_MCSS=YES`` will turn off LaTeX source generation!
+## Libarcs code in my $EDITOR

+If you used to work with some features of what is called "deep language support" for C++, you may notice that libarcs comes with a top-level ``.clang`` file that points to a file ``compile_commands.json`` in the same directory that will only exist if you generate it.
+Generate it by:

+	$ cd libarcs
+	$ cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=ON .

+This generated file is a compilation database.
+If your $EDITOR is configured accordingly, the compilation database may (or may not) help your $EDITOR to provide some enhanced features for navigating the code (i.e.
+``goto-definition``) or autocompletion.
+If this sounds odd for you, it is completely safe to skip this paragraph, ignore the ``.clang`` file and just feel good.

+I used to work with autocompletion for C++ in neovim.
+With the project, I share the ``.clang`` file as a configuration stub for this.
+If you ignore it, it will not get in your way.

 ## Build on Windows ... duh!